-Batteries are one of tech’s most boring subjects… until your phone, tablet or laptop stops turning on or turns off too often.
+Batteries are one of tech’s most boring subjects… until your phone, tablet, or laptop stops turning on or turns off too often.
 Here are our top battery tips and tricks to get the best battery life you can.

 While most of us live in fear of a fading phone battery when we’re out and about, we don’t worry too much about that battery’s eventual lifespan (probably between three and five years).
-But there are ways to keep your battery in tip-top shape for a long and fruitful life.
+But there are ways to keep your battery in tip-top shape for long and fruitful life.

 Batteries do not enjoy eternal life.
 Most smartphone manufacturers say their devices rate their batteries at 300-500 cycles.
 Apple claims that its laptop batteries reach 80 percent of their original capacity after 1,000 charges.

 After this point batteries aren’t able to hold as much electricity and will power your device for increasingly shorter periods of time.